CiscoDevNet/terraform-provider-aci/docs/data-sources/bridge_domain.md

   * `annotation` (annotation) - (string) The annotation of the Relation From Bridge Domain To Neighbor Discovery Interface Policy object.
   * `neighbor_discovery_interface_policy_name` (tnNdIfPolName) - (string) The name of the Neighbor Discovery Interface Policy object.

-* `relation_to_netflow_monitor_policy` - (list) A list of Relation From Bridge Domain To NetFlow Monitor Policys (ACI object [fvRsBDToNetflowMonitorPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsBDToNetflowMonitorPol/overview)) pointing to NetFlow Monitor Policy (ACI Object [netflowMonitorPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/netflowMonitorPol/overview)).
+* `relation_to_netflow_monitor_policies` - (list) A list of Relation From Bridge Domain To NetFlow Monitor Policys (ACI object [fvRsBDToNetflowMonitorPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsBDToNetflowMonitorPol/overview)) pointing to NetFlow Monitor Policy (ACI Object [netflowMonitorPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/netflowMonitorPol/overview)).
 This attribute is supported in ACI versions: 2.2(1k) and later.
   * `annotation` (annotation) - (string) The annotation of the Relation From Bridge Domain To NetFlow Monitor Policy object.
   * `filter_type` (fltType) - (string) The filter type of the NetFlow Monitor Policy object.
   * `netflow_monitor_policy_name` (tnNetflowMonitorPolName) - (string) The name of the NetFlow Monitor Policy object.